kptdev/kpt/site/guides/namespace-provisioning-ui.md

 - Click the "simplens" team blueprint row to view the blueprint.
 - Click the **CLONE** button.
 - In the **Clone simplens** screen:
-  - Choose "Crete a new deployment by closing the simplens team blueprint" option.
+  - Choose "Create a new deployment by cloning the simplens team blueprint" option.
   - Click Next to proceed to the Metadata section.
   - Update the deployment name to "backend".